SDhanush163/Complete-React/README.md

 ## About

-This repository is a structured collection of React projects built while following the course **"React - The Complete Guide (incl.
-Redux)" by Maximilian Schwarzmüller (Udemy)**.
+This repository is a structured collection of React projects built while learning various topics of React.
 Instead of building a single evolving application, I chose to separate each concept into its own project.
 This approach helps me:

 * Focus deeply on one concept at a time
 * Rebuild fundamentals from scratch multiple times